AymericDM83/youtube-clone/README.md

 # Youtube home page clone

-Implementing Youtube homepage design with React, Typescript and TailwindCSS
+Implementing responsive Youtube homepage design with React, Typescript and TailwindCSS

 ## How to Install and Run the Project